Crab Nebula: Central star

 The Crab Pulsar is believed to be about 28–30 km in diameter; it emits pulses of radiation every 33 milliseconds.
 Pulses are emitted at wavelengths across the electromagnetic spectrum, from radio waves to X-rays.
 Like all isolated pulsars, its period is slowing very gradually.
 Occasionally, its rotational period shows sharp changes, known as 'glitches', which are believed to be caused by a sudden realignment inside the neutron star.
 The rate of energy released as the pulsar slows down is enormous, and it powers the emission of the synchrotron radiation of the Crab Nebula, which has a total luminosity about 148,000 times greater than that of the Sun.

 The pulsar's extreme energy output creates an unusually dynamic region at the centre of the Crab Nebula.
 While most astronomical objects evolve so slowly that changes are visible only over timescales of many years, the inner parts of the Crab Nebula show changes over timescales of only a few days.
 The most dynamic feature in the inner part of the nebula is the point where the pulsar's equatorial wind slams into the bulk of the nebula, forming a shock front.
 The shape and position of this feature shifts rapidly, with the equatorial wind appearing as a series of wisp-like features that steepen, brighten, then fade as they move away from the pulsar to well out into the main body of the nebula.
+The wisps expand with a speed of around 50% the speed of light within 2 light-years.
+Further out the speed decreases and the wisps can merge.